-This presents a development puzzle: economic growth and human development do not always go hand-in-hand, even if increases in income per head contribute to better health and education.
-The spread of medical progress, especially, and public policies account for the mismatch.
+This presents a development puzzle: economic growth and human development do not always go hand-in-hand, even if increases in income per capita contribute to better health and education.
+The spread of medical progress, in particular, and public policies account for the mismatch.
 The major advance across the board in human development during the backlash against globalization between 1914 and 1950 evidenced this.

-A pressing question emerges from the period with which the paper and the AHDI close: why has a second health transition that would further contribute to catching up not yet begun in the Rest of the world?
+A pressing question emerges from the period, with which this article closes: why has a second health transition, that would contribute further to catching up, not yet begun in the Rest of the world?
 A lack of public policies and the polarizing effect of new medical technologies are potential explanatory hypotheses that deserve further investigation.